-Each club or organization at Southwest is required to receive approval for hosting an on-campus event by the respective Dean and the Vice President of Academic and Student Services during the COVID-19 pandemic.
+Each club or organization at Southwest is required to receive approval for hosting an oncampus event by the respective Dean and the Vice President of Academic and Student Services.

 If approved to host an on-campus event,

 The faculty advisor will notify the appropriate contact person to reserve the location of the event.
 Contacts for reserving venues can be found on page 6.
 The activity request form may be found in the forms section.
 The registration of events serves two purposes: (1) registering of events will reduce scheduling conflicts and (2) it will provide better communications and planning throughout campus in relation to activities while maximizing participation.
 The process for scheduling events is as follows: